 In October 2001, the FASB issued SFAS 144, "Accounting for the Disposal of Long-Lived Assets," which supersedes SFAS 121, "Accounting for the Impairment Of Long-Lived Assets and for Long-Lived Assets to be Disposed of."
 SFAS 144 retains the fundamental provisions of SFAS 121 regarding the recognition and measurement of the impairment of long-lived assets to be held and used and the measurement of long-lived assets to be disposed by sale, but provides additional definition and measurement criteria for determining when an impairment has occurred.
-Goodwill and financial assets are excluded from the scope of SFAS 144, however amortizable intangible assets fall within its scope.
+Goodwill and financial instruments are excluded from the scope of SFAS 144, however amortizable intangible assets fall within its scope.
 The adoption of this statement in the first quarter of 2002 did not have a material impact on our consolidated financial statements.

 In June 2001, the FASB issued SFAS 142, "Goodwill and Other Intangible Assets," which supersedes APB Opinion No. 17, "Intangible Assets."
 SFAS 142, among other things, establishes new standards for intangible assets acquired in a business combination, eliminates amortization of goodwill and sets forth requirements to periodically evaluate goodwill for impairment.
 We adopted this statement during the first quarter of 2002 and thus goodwill and certain intangibles with indefinite lives are no longer being amortized.
-Accordingly, approximately \$8 million of quarterly amortization is no longer being recorded.
-We have completed an initial goodwill impairment assessment to determine if a transition impairment charge should be recognized under SFAS 142.
+Accordingly, approximately \$8 million of previous quarterly amortization is no longer being recorded.
+We have completed an initial goodwill impairment assessment as of January 1, 2002 to determine if a transition impairment charge should be recognized under SFAS 142.
 Upon assessment, no transition impairment charge was recorded.

-The following table presents the impact of SFAS 142 on net income and net income per share had the new standard been in effect for the quarter ended March 31, 2001:
+The following table presents the impact of SFAS 142 on our net income and our net income per share had the new standard been in effect for the six months ended June 30, 2001, the years ended December 31, 2001 and 2000, respectively, and the nine months ended December 31, 1999: